aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/the-open-siddur-project/development/architecture-of-the-open-siddur.html.md

 <body>
 Title: Architecture of the Open Siddur<br />
 Primary contributor: Efraim<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=272">http://opensiddur.org/?p=272</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=272">http://opensiddur.org/?p=272</a>
 <p />
 <hr />